Joran577/mini_project/README.md

 select * from characters.stats;
 ```

-Experiemnt with other queries and see what happens.
+Experiment with other queries and see what happens.

 # Cassandra in Kubernetes
 It is time to create a Kubernetes cluster.
 Issue the following command to create 3 node clusters named 'cassandra'.
 Note that ```n1-standard-2``` machines will be used, as they have two virtual CPUs and more memory.